-- With the existing ACARS network and Aeronautical Telecommunication Network (ATN) infrastructure being aviation-unique and becoming dated, a need has been identified for a modern, off-the-shelf, - 319 efficient, and robust network infrastructure for both air traffic services (ATS) and aeronautical - operational communications (AOC) safety service applications, as well as for other applications like - 321 Aeronautical Administrative Communications (AAC), System Wide Information Management (SWIM), - 322 Unmanned Airborne System (UAS) Command and Control (C2), Airport Operations, Voice over IP (VoIP), - and ground/ground services.
-The new aviation network infrastructure for these safety services is based - on the modern Internet Protocol Suite (IPS).
-This new network must accommodate legacy and new - 325 production aircraft, and must support existing ARINC 620 (A620) hosts for AOC and FANS 1/A - applications, and ATN/OSI for B1/B2 applications.
-To provide this level of flexibility ground gateways are - 327 required to be a part of this network. - 328 The IPS Gateway (G/W) provides this interoperability between IPS Aircraft, legacy aircraft, IPS Ground - 329 Systems, ATN/OSI end systems, and legacy A620 hosts.
-The architecture incorporating the IPS Gateway - is shown in Figure 1-1.
-The lines in red highlight the new infrastructure.
+330 With the existing ACARS network and Aeronautical Telecommunication Network (ATN) infrastructure being aviation-unique and becoming dated, a need has been identified for a modern, off-the-shelf, efficient, and robust network infrastructure for both air traffic services (ATS) and aeronautical operational communications (AOC) safety service applications, as well as for other applications like and ground/ground services.
+The new aviation network infrastructure for these safety services is based on the modern Internet Protocol Suite (IPS).
+Internet Protocol (IP) simplifies routing in an increasingly internetworked aviation industry.
+IP provides a sustainable path away from ARINC 620 (A620) ground messaging.
+IP is the universal norm for application to application communication.
+IP version 6 (IPv6)